TiiJeiJ8/AetherLab/README.md

 # 📊 Fuck-Charts

-**❕Adopting a tightly coupled architecture for the front and back end has greatly increased the difficulty of maintenance and development, necessitating a restructuring of the architecture to decouple the front and back end. 💪**
+❕Adopting a tightly coupled architecture for the front and back end has greatly increased the difficulty of maintenance and development, necessitating a restructuring of the architecture to decouple the front and back end. 💪

+**New Arch is Developing**

 **If you find this project interesting and want to follow its progress, please give it a star🌟!**